GENERAL TERMS AND CONDITIONS OF SALE OF SKI LIFT PASSES

 Article 2.4.
 Tariffs and payment methods

-The public tariffs for ski passes are posted at the Seller’s points of sale and on the Website.
-Tariff lists are also available at the points of sale and Offices of Tourism.These tariffs are expressed in euros per person and are inclusive of all taxes; they are established based on taxes in force and are subject to modification(s) in case of variations in applicable tax rates.
+The public tariffs for ski passes and “Assurance Ski” insurance are posted at the Seller’s points of sale and on the Website.
+Tariff charts are also available at the points of sale and Offices of Tourism.These tariffs are expressed in Euros per person and include all taxes; they are established based on applicable taxes at the time of publication of the tariff chart and are subject to changes in tax rates that may occur.

-In all cases, the age of the Client shall be determined by the person’s age on the day of the beginning of the validity of the Pass to be issued.
+In all cases, the age of the Client shall be determined by the person’s age on the day of the beginning of validity of the Pass to be issued.

 All Passes issued require payment of the corresponding tariff.

-These payments are to be made in euros either by cheque drawn from a French bank account, payable to the order of the Seller, or in cash within the regulatory limits (see Articles L112-6 and D112-3 of the Monetary and Financial Code), by bank card accepted by the Seller, or by vouchers of the ANCV (French National Holiday Voucher Agency) or by traveller’s cheque.
+These payments are to be made in euros either by cheque drawn from a French bank account, payable to the order of the Seller, or in cash within the regulatory limits (see Articles L112-6 and D112-3 of the Monetary and Financial Code), by a bank card accepted by the Seller, by vouchers of the ANCV (French National Holiday Voucher Agency) or by traveller’s cheque.

-For all payments by bank cheque, the presentation of a valid identity document matching the name of the chequebook holder is required.
+For all payments by cheque, the presentation of a valid identity document matching the name of the chequebook holder is required.

 Article 2.5.
 Modalities of use of automated machines